The Granstream Saga: Plot

 The game takes place after a short animated sequence where Eon and Valos cut a section of land off of Shilf.
 After discovering a young boy has disappeared, Valos performs locating magic to find the boy in an ancient cemetery.
 The spirit of the Wise Man speaks to Eon here, and asks him to find and help his daughter, Arcia, to use the Orb and recite the lifting verse to raise the land.
 Together they make it a goal to raise the other continents as well, and set off on a journey.

 Reception

+The game received average reviews according to the review aggregation website GameRankings.
+Next Generation said that the game "isn't a bad effort; it's just an average one.
+Neither the gameplay nor the storyline elevates it into the same category as Square's Final Fantasy, Konami's Suikoden, or Capcom's Breath of Fire."
+In Japan, Famitsu gave it a score of 31 out of 40.

-Upon release, GamePro scored it 5 out of 5, stating it is "one of the most enjoyable new role-playing games of the year", praising its intriguing storyline, enemies, and frantic fighting action.
+GamePro said the game was "one of the most enjoyable new role-playing games of the year", praising its intriguing storyline, enemies, and frantic fighting action.
 They considered the "voice-overs during most of the cut scenes" as "audio highlights" and concluded its blend of "classic RPG elements (puzzle solving, spells, saving mankind) with those of the action/fighter genre" make it a fun and challenging adventure.

-Next Generation reviewed the PlayStation version of the game, rating it two stars out of five.
-They considered the game as average and inferior to other titles like Final Fantasy, Konami's Suikoden, or Capcom's Breath of Fire.

-The game holds an average score of 66% at GameRankings, based on an aggregate of 9 reviews.
 Hardcore Gaming 101 gave it a positive retrospective review, commenting its combat system, story and presentation.